thoth-tech/documentation/docs/Splashkit/Modules/Physics/Epic.md

 ## Operations / Support / Training Considerations

 - Team members must become familiar with SplashKit, C++, Ninja and CMake
-- Upskilling may be needed if team members do not have prior knowledge of physics
+- Up-skilling may be needed if team members do not have prior knowledge of physics
 - Advise teams 2 weeks in advance of planned release
 - Current supportive documentation exists explaining creation procedures, etc).